Computational musicology: Sheet music data

-Symbolic Data
+Symbolic data

 Symbolic data refers to musical encoding that is able to be parsed by a computer.
-Unlike sheet music data, Any type of digital data format may be regarded as symbolic due to the fact that the system that is representing it is generated from a finite series of symbols.
+Unlike sheet music data, any type of digital data format may be considered symbolic as it is generated from a finite set of symbols.
 Symbolic data typically does not have any sort of performative choices required on the part of the performer.
-Two of the most common software choices for analyzing symbolic data are David Huron's Humdrum Toolkit and Michael Scott Cuthbert and Christopher Azaria's music21.
+Two of the most common software choices for analyzing symbolic data are David Huron's Humdrum Toolkit and Michael Scott Cuthbert's music21.

-Audio Data
+Audio data

 Audio data is generally conceptualized as existing on a continuum of features ranging from lower to higher level audio features.
 Low-level audio features refer to loudness, spectral flux, and cepstrum.
 Mid-level audio features refer to pitch, onsets, and beats.
 Examples of high-level audio features include style, artist, mood, and key.

 Applications

 Music databases

 One of the earliest applications in computational musicology was the creation and use of musical databases.
 Input, usage and analysis of large amounts of data can be very troublesome using manual methods while usage of computers can make such tasks considerably easier.